omeka/classic-enduser/docs/Technical/Adding_LightBox_to_Omeka.md

----
-title: Adding LightBox to Omeka Classic
+# Adding Lightbox to Omeka
----

 **Step One: Get the Lightbox Package**